john-/App-MPDJ/README.md

     Path to music files.
 The default is 'music'.

+- \-f --conf

+    Config file to use instead of /etc/mpdj.conf.

 - \-V, --version

     Show the current version of the script installed and exit.